 Conclusion: A Call for Transparency

-The situation in Baki Range is not merely an internal HR issue; it is a matter of public interest.
-When subordinate officers hold higher-level charges for years, it compromises the hierarchy, demoralizes qualified officers awaiting promotion, and creates a lack of transparency in a department responsible for India’s natural resources.
+The situation in Baki Range is not merely an internal HR issue.
+It is a matter of public interest.
+The Uttar Pradesh Ranger Posting Controversy shows what prolonged ad-hoc charge arrangements can do.
+They can compromise hierarchy, demoralize qualified officers awaiting posting, and reduce transparency in a department responsible for India’s natural resources.

-The Uttar Pradesh Forest Department must stop the cycle of transfers and provide a clear, point-wise response to the six queries raised in the RTI application.
-Transparency is not an option—it is a legal mandate.
+Therefore, the Uttar Pradesh Forest Department should stop the cycle of transfers.
+It should also provide a clear, point-wise response to the six queries raised in the RTI application.
+In matters like the Uttar Pradesh Ranger Posting Controversy, transparency is not optional.
+It is a legal mandate.

-Based on the official records and RTI tracking information, here are the detailed contact points, application IDs, and digital links for the concerned public authorities.
+Next, I list the detailed contact points, application IDs, and digital links for the concerned public authorities.
+I based these details on official records and RTI tracking information.

 Because your application was transferred from the Secretariat level to the Head of Department (HOD) level, you have two tracking numbers: